Questions? Request Information

 Students entering the MSTM program will have a bachelor’s degree from an approved accredited institution.
 It is strongly preferred that the undergraduate degree be in a science, technology, or engineering discipline.
 Applicants with a bachelor’s degree in other disciplines may request a waiver from the Dean of the Forbes School of Business and Technology® by providing satisfactory evidence that documents prior practical work experience equivalent to the knowledge found in a preferred program.

-Successful completion of this program by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
-Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the requirements prior to enrollment.
-Requirements may vary by state.
-The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate's application to sit for any exam for the purpose of professional certification.
+This program is not designed to meet the state educational requirements for a specific professional license or certification in any state.
+Students seeking licensure or certification in a particular profession shall carefully research the requirements prior to enrollment and regularly review the requirements as they are subject to change.
+Requirements vary by state.
+The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in their field of study.

 Certain degree programs may not be available in all states.